davina-singh/next-blog-app/README.md

-View all blog posts (with category and content),
-Sign in to:
+View all blog posts (with category and content) and Sign in to:
   - Make a new blog post - title, content and category and,
   - Add a comment to a blog post - view this (alongside other comments)